 - Coordination of care and detailed reports to the referring doctor

-As a result, Dr. Slonim and Dr. Reddy have become the preferred referral partner for many physicians including gynecologists, wellness doctors, chiropractors, and general practitioners.
+As a result, Dr. Slonim and Dr. Fischer have become the preferred referral partner for many physicians including gynecologists, wellness doctors, chiropractors, and general practitioners.

-An Exam with Your Gynecologist Is Different from a Consult with Dr. Slonim or Dr. Reddy
+An Exam with Your Gynecologist Is Different from a Consult with Dr. Slonim or Dr. Fischer

-Dr. Slonim and Dr. Reddy do not provide routine gynecological care.
+Dr. Slonim and Dr. Fischer do not provide routine gynecological care.
 There are no wellness exams, no pelvic exams, no pap smears, and no stirrups.
 For that you will see your gynecologist.
 What Drs.
-Slonim and Reddy do provide is a specialized, very personal, high-level concierge service for fibroid treatment, assisting both patients and their referring providers.
+Slonim and Fischer do provide is a specialized, very personal, high-level concierge service for fibroid treatment, assisting both patients and their referring providers.

-During an office consultation, Dr. Slonim or Dr. Reddy will:
+During an office consultation, Dr. Slonim or Dr. Fischer will: